w181496/JUScorer/README.md

 It is a crawler for the music game `Jubeat prop`

 ## How to use
-Install Ruby, RubyGems, sqlite3, nokogiri, mechanize.
+Install Ruby, RubyGems, sqlite3, nokogiri, mechanize, colorize.

 `$ gem install nokogiri`

 `$ gem install mechanize`

+`$ gem install colorize`

 copy the `config/config.sample.rb` to `config/config.rb`